 Vinyasa is a “flow” of asanas or movements that happen continuously one after another.
 It can be mainly constructed in two ways

-Hatha Yoga, on the other hand, is classical yoga that comprises of a series of asanas which are done with more breaks and involve holding the postures for longer.
+Hatha Yoga, on the other hand, is classical yoga that comprises a series of asanas that are done with more breaks and involve holding the postures for longer.

 The key differences between the two are: